hagarelsayed/Ngs_2nd_Abstract/README.md

 )

-## Aligning to our original index (not a subset like in the past example) :
+## Aligning to our original Reference transcriptome
+(not a subset like in the past example) :
 There was an attempt  towards changing the reference to our original reference that gave high alignment rate with the dataset so that the feature count will result in a count matrix containing different versatile values for deseq to work on.

 ```